Important Information About This Complaints Policy and Procedure

 The details of the complaint should be put in writing to the Manager of the Association.
 (If the complaint is about the Manager it should be passed to the Chairperson of the Association).
 If the complainant is not happy about writing a letter, then a member of staff can be asked to take notes of the complaint.
 The complainant should ensure that they agree with what has been written, sign the document to this effect and obtain a copy for reference.
 This record will then be passed to the Manager/Chairperson.
 The Manager/Chairperson will appoint a Complaint Manager and an impartial and independent investigator.

-The complaint will be acknowledged by a letter from the Complaint Manager within seven days of the date it was received.
+The complaint will be acknowledged by a letter from the Complaint Manager within seven days of the date it was received and will communicate with both the complainant and the person/people they are complaining against.
 The letter will contain the following information:

 - Who is investigating the case